 Nationally, we see that, on average, each college scored 19 out of 24 points on this measure.
 This suggests that colleges across the board are falling short of the requirement of the Act, if only by a small margin.
-Provincially the figure is 20, while in this college the figure is only 16.
-This score considerably below both the provincial and national figures for college report submission.
+Both provincially and in this college the figure is 20, which is slightly above the national average.